mjewell/chain-react/README.md

 ### [Don't Use HOCs Inside the render Method](https://facebook.github.io/react/docs/higher-order-components.html#dont-use-hocs-inside-the-render-method)

-By caching the components created by HOCs we can avoid this issue entirely, allowing you to safely use HOCs inside the render method.
-With caching, two calls to the same HOC with the same Component will return the same instance of a class, rather than creating a new one each time.
+By memoizing the HOCs we can avoid this issue entirely, allowing you to safely use HOCs inside the render method.
+With memoization, two calls to the same HOC with the same Component will return the same instance of a class, rather than creating a new one each time.

 ### [Static Methods Must Be Copied Over](https://facebook.github.io/react/docs/higher-order-components.html#static-methods-must-be-copied-over)